Untitled (collection): Personnel

 Untitled was the last show Simon Costin worked on for McQueen.
 He felt that McQueen's ego had been inflated by his growing celebrity, and the people he surrounded himself with were "in danger of taking themselves too seriously".
 McQueen's temper had become unpredictable, leading to abrupt terminations; Costin, already growing tired of the situation, chose to quit before he was fired.

 The runway show for Untitled was the first major modelling job for Gisele Bündchen.
 She described the experience as a difficult one in her 2018 memoir, Lessons, but looked back on it as "the beginning of my international career".
 At the time, Bündchen was eighteen years old and spoke limited English.
 There was no fitting and she was not shown her outfits nor the rain effects in advance.
 On the day of the show, she discovered that two of her three assigned looks were styled to expose her breasts.
 She was most concerned with her final outfit, a tight skirt with no top.
 Bündchen was upset to the point of tears and thought her parents would be "disappointed" in her, but worried that refusing to walk would end her career.
 Val Garland used white make-up to paint her a shirt so it would be less obvious that Bündchen was topless.
 At this point, Bündchen also noticed the rain effects and became concerned about falling on the runway in her tight skirt and heels.
 In order to complete the walk, she projected a composure she did not feel, relying on the artificial rain to hide her tears.
-In her memoir, she recalled this moment as the first time she began to differentiate between her confident public persona and her insecure inner self.
+She recalled this moment as the first time she began to differentiate between her confident public persona and her insecure inner self.

-Museum exhibitions and ownership
+Museum exhibitions, editorials, and ownership

 Alexander McQueen: Savage Beauty, a retrospective exhibition of McQueen's designs first shown in 2011 at the Metropolitan Museum of Art (the Met) featured garments and accessories from Untitled: a copy of Look 4 lent by Trino Verkade; a version of the final dress, Look 100; two headpieces and a shoulderpiece by Sarah Harmarnee; the spine corset, a jawbone mouth-piece, and a face clamp by Shaun Leane.
 Two dresses from Untitled appeared in the 2022 exhibition Lee Alexander McQueen: Mind, Mythos, Muse: a variation on the blazer dress from Look 4 and a variation on Look 6, a dress with "intarsia" technique.
 They are in the permanent collection of the Los Angeles County Museum of Art.

 The Met owns one of the male jaw-pieces by Shaun Leane that appeared on several runway looks.
 It also owns two other unspecified looks from the collection, an ensemble and a dress.
+British rapper Pa Salieu wore one of the jawbone mouthpieces on the cover of the Autumn/Winter 2020 issue of Dazed.